A new scientific paper suggests that seismic activity may have been involved in a mass stranding death of whales along the Aleutian Islands.

 NOAA Fisheries marine mammal experts contacted the U.S. Navy shortly after the 2018 mass stranding.
 It confirmed that they had not conducted training or testing activities using sonar or explosives anywhere in Alaskan waters since May 2017.

-However, the U.S. Geological Survey’s Alaska Volcano Observatory’s monitors had detected human-caused seismic survey activity at regular intervals for hours at a time along the Aleutian Islands between July 5–20, 2018.
+However, the U.S. Geological Survey’s Alaska Volcano Observatory’s monitors had detected human-caused seismic survey activity at regular intervals for hours at a time along the Aleutian Islands between July 5 and 20, 2018.
 Based on triangulation of data from multiple seismometers, the observatory determined the source of the noise likely centered about 40 miles northwest of Adak.
 Scientists still do not know the source of the seismic activity.
 Fourteen days passed between the last detection of the seismic activity and the discovery of the first whale that was part of the 2018 Adak mass stranding event.
 However, a link between the Stejneger’s beaked whale mass stranding and the seismic activity cannot be ruled out.

 The data collected during stranding responses like this contributes to the best available science about a species.
 NOAA Fisheries will consider this research along with all other relevant research when making management decisions.